AdobeDocs/commerce-admin.en/help/page-builder/introduction.md

 - Rich assortment of content types
 - Custom product attribute input types

 The [!DNL Page Builder] advanced content tools were introduced in the Adobe Commerce 2.3.1 release.
 Starting with the 2.4.3 release, the basic [!DNL Page Builder] functionality is also available in Magento Open Source.
-However, [!DNL Page Builder] in Adobe Commerce adds in the ability to use the rest of the _Experience Management_ tools.
-These tools to enable merchants to deliver engaging, personalized experiences and campaigns: Staging and preview, Personalized content, Product Recommendations, with additional capabilities to come.
+However, [!DNL Page Builder] within Adobe Commerce has enhanced capabilities to use the rest of the _Experience Management_ tools.
+These tools enable merchants to deliver engaging, personalized experiences and campaigns: staging and preview, personalized content, Product Recommendations, with additional capabilities to come.

 ## Learn [!DNL Page Builder]